MDyakova/nori_data_postprocessing/README.md

 ---
 ## Citation

-If you use this toolkit in your research, please cite Cellpose and trackpy as appropriate and reference this repository.
+If you use this toolkit in your research, please cite ImageJ as appropriate and reference this repository.

 ---
 ## License